civetweb/civetweb/docs/UserManual.md

 the stand-alone executable as well as for applications embedding CivetWeb.

 ### cgi\_pattern `**.cgi$|**.pl$|**.php$`
 All files that match `cgi_pattern` are treated as CGI files.
-Default pattern allows CGI files be anywhere.
-To restrict CGIs to a certain directory, use `/path/to/cgi-bin/**.cgi` as pattern.
+The default pattern allows CGI files be anywhere.
+To restrict CGIs to a certain directory, use `/path/to/cgi-bin/**.cgi` as the pattern.
 Note that the full file path is matched against the pattern, not the URI.

 ### cgi\_environment